sahmed0/JPMorgan_Quantitative_Research_Program/gas-model/README.md

 import pandas as pd
 from gas_price_predictor import PricePredictor, calculate_contract_value

-# 1. Initialize and Train
+# 1. Initialise and Train
 # Ensure 'Nat_Gas.csv' is in your working directory
 predictor = PricePredictor('Nat_Gas.csv')